dyingpotato890/Fortress/README.md

 ---

 ## Introduction
-The **Prison Management System** is a comprehensive application designed to manage prison operations efficiently.
+The **Fortress** is a comprehensive application designed to manage prison operations efficiently.
 It streamlines tasks such as managing prisoners, staff, visitors, cells, and crime statistics through an easy-to-use interface.
 Built with modern technologies, the system ensures scalability, reliability, and security.

 ---